AvivYaniv/Cortex/README.md

 NOTE!
 To change message-queue communication implementation format, simply create a new folder in [PublisherConsumer Messages](https://github.com/AvivYaniv/Cortex/tree/master/cortex/publisher_consumer/messages) directory, named after the new message-queue communication implementation format, and create in in classes for all the messages types that are in the [PublisherConsumer Messages](https://github.com/AvivYaniv/Cortex/tree/master/cortex/publisher_consumer/messages) directory. <br/>

 EXAMPLE!
-Take a look at [JSON](https://github.com/AvivYaniv/Cortex/tree/master/cortex/publisher_consumer/messages/json). <br/>
+Take a look at [JSON Messages](https://github.com/AvivYaniv/Cortex/tree/master/cortex/publisher_consumer/messages/json). <br/>

 ### 5.4.
 DataBase